Cuphead: How to Setup Local Co-op

 According to a recent Fandom interview with Cuphead Producer Maja Moldenhauer, the game’s creators have considered adding online functionality to Cuphead “at a later date”.
 So while you’re stuck with couch co-op for now, there’s still hope for online co-op in Cuphead’s future.

-Now that you know how to setup local co-op in Cuphead, you should have a much easier time defeating the game’s quirky, colorful bosses.
+Now that you know how to play Cuphead co-op, you should have a much easier time defeating the game’s quirky, colorful bosses.
+Want to succeed in Cuphead?Learn how to Parry Slap.Back To Top